Ski Racing Camp FAQs:

 My daughter has never been to a sleep away camp.
 How do you handle homesickness?

 Because we have 24 hour supervision of the girls please know we are there to support them through their skiing and daily activities.
-It is from our experience that homesickness often lasts the first two nights of camp and significantly improves by the third night.
+From our experience, homesickness often lasts the first two nights of camp and significantly improves by the third night.
 By the third night the girls usually are more comfortable with sleeping away from home and the bonding process begins.
 It is common to be homesick; however, we have noticed that multiple on and off visits by parents often make homesickness worse and take away from the experience your daughter will have working through it on her own and making new friends.

 Where can parents stay in Mt.
 Hood?

-The Huckleberry Inn (make sure you have one of their famous ‘Huck Shakes’)–http://www.huckleberry-inn.com
+The Huckleberry Inn (make sure you have one of their famous ‘Huck Shakes’!)

 Will there be opportunities to demo skis at camp?

-Keely’s Camp provides a full demo fleet of slalom and gs skis for the summer by http://www.blizzardsportusa.com.
-There are also opportunities in Govy, June and early July, to demo skis with a variety of different ski companies.
+Keely’s Camp provides a full demo fleet of slalom and gs skis for the summer by Blizzard.
+There are also opportunities in Govy during June and July to demo skis with a variety of different ski companies.